Moving to the cloud: Digital transformation for small businesses

 For many small business owners, moving their accounting software from an on-premise solution to one based in the cloud is an attractive proposition.
 Among the many benefits, the ability to access the software anytime, anywhere, via mobile device provides owners and employees freedom from being tied to a physical location.
 Efficiency and cost savings also result when servers are outsourced; small business owners often save thousands on server maintenance, staffing, and the IT infrastructure required to store and manage data at their location.
 Improved cash flow can be also expected, since accounting software allows for nearly instantaneous recovery of receivables, as opposed to the weeks involved with manual billing and snail mail.

 Before undertaking this important step towards growing their businesses profitably, however, small business owners need to be aware of a few steps that will assist them in transitioning accounting operations to the cloud smoothly and rapidly.
-Karen Brault, accounting services director in RSM Canada’s Red Deer office and the 2019 winner of Sage’s Accountant Partner of the Year award offers the following key points for small business owners to consider:
+Samantha Harasyn, financial accounting outsourcing director in RSM Canada’s Red Deer office offers the following key points for small business owners to consider:

 Have a plan in place

 The first step in moving to the cloud for any small business is to have a plan in place.
 This cannot be overstated.
 Business leaders need clear direction on what aspects of their accounting they intend to migrate first.
 For example, consider the age and relevance of your existing on-premise data; can it all get migrated to the cloud as is, or does much of it need to be archived?
+If you have other systems that are integrated to your current software, you will need to ensure that the integration(s) will also work with the cloud solution you choose to move to.
 Involve IT early on in this decision process.

 Do your research

 Security systems and processes vary between accounting software solutions.
 Small business owners need to do their own research into the security protocols that each solution offers.
 These will include but are not limited to the following:

 - redundancy protocols